They generally masquerade as parental monitoring apps, software that allows moms and dads to locate young children or monitor teenage drivers.

 The man watched as she traveled from a shelter to her friend's home, where he assaulted her.

-Witnesses at the hearing cited more extreme examples.
+Hearing witnesses cited more extreme examples.

 Cindy Southworth, Vice President of the National Network to End Domestic Violence, pointed to a Seattle father who used geotracking software to follow his estranged wife to a local store.
 When he spotted her talking to a man there, the father shot and killed their five children, then turned the gun on himself.